-Random Password Manager (RPM™) provides a web interface that makes it easy to remotely recover passwords.
-The web application allows authorized users to view passwords for accounts that have been changed through RPM.
-Users with appropriate access controls have the right to use the application as well as the right to recover passwords for accounts managed by RPM.
+ERPM provides a web interface for the remote recovery of passwords.
+Passwords for accounts that have been changed through ERPM can be displayed through the web application.
+Users with appropriate access controls have the right to use the application as well as the right to recover passwords for accounts managed by ERPM.
 There are a number of permissions that can be delegated out to users of the web application.
 These permissions apply to users, global groups, or roles (RBAC) and control access to the features of the web interface as well as system and account information exposed through the web interface.

 You can also configure explicit accounts, for example, to provide access to subcontractor personnel without granting domain credentials – allowing subcontractors to access predefined groups of systems through Remote Desktop / SSH connections that do not disclose any passwords.
 You can also configure options that grant individuals and groups immediate, audited access to particular groups of servers – or require certain departments and individuals (for example, tier-one help desk staff and contractors) to get explicit management approval before access is allowed.

-Today's regulatory mandates – including the Consensus Audit Guidelines and others – require multifactor authentication when requesting privileged access.
-RPM supports the industry's broadest range of time-based and event-based multifactor authentication, including:
+Today’s regulatory mandates – including the Consensus Audit Guidelines and others – require multifactor authentication when requesting privileged access.
+ERPM supports the industry’s broadest range of time-based and event-based multifactor authentication, including:

 Use of multi-factor authentication can help safeguard your organization against common hacker exploits.
 For example, by deploying out-of-band multifactor authentication using email or SMS delivered to IT staff cell phones – available at no added cost – you can defeat many social engineering attacks by adding an additional verification of password requestors’ identities.